California fire prompts evacuations; Oregon blaze balloons

 Firefighters said in July they were facing conditions more typical of late summer or fall.

-The Bootleg Fire grew to 439 square miles (1,137 square kilometers) Saturday and was just one of numerous fires burning across the drought-stricken U.S. West, as new fires popped up or grew rapidly in Oregon and California.
+The fires were just two of numerous fires burning across the drought-stricken U.S. West, as new fires popped up or grew rapidly in Oregon and California.

 There were 70 active large fires and complexes of multiple fires that have burned nearly 1,659 square miles (4,297 square kilometers) in the U.S., the National Interagency Fire Center said.
 The U.S. Forest Service said at least 16 major fires were burning in the Pacific Northwest alone.